AnimaApp/storybook-anima/README.md

 # Design system tokens support

-In order for Anima to export your stories to Figma using your design system tokens by turning them into Figma styles please follow these simple steps
+Anima can also use your design tokens when generating stories, automatically converting them to Figma styles.

+To enable this feature, please follow these steps:

 ## 1 - Prepare your design system tokens file